 - A. All active and life members of the Documentary Branch will be invited to view the eligible submissions in the category and will be required to see a minimum number as defined by the current procedures.
 Members will vote by secret ballot in the order of their preference for not more than fifteen motion pictures.
-The fifteen motion pictures receiving the highest number of votes shall advance to the next round of voting. - B. To determine nominations, all active and life members of the Documentary Branch will be invited to view the fifteen shortlisted Documentary Short Films.
+The fifteen motion pictures receiving the highest number of votes shall advance to next round of voting. - B. To determine nominations, all active and life members of the Documentary Branch will be invited to view the fifteen shortlisted Documentary Short Films.
 A member must see all shortlisted films for the ballot to be counted.
 Members shall vote in the order of their preference for not more than five motion pictures.
-The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Documentary Short Film award.
+The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Documentary Short Film award. - C. Final voting shall be restricted to active and life Academy members who have viewed all of the nominated documentaries.